ThisIsntTheWay/buy-the-dip/README.md

 Basically, the bot monitors user-defined tickers on various exchanges for a price change within a given timeframe.

 At the start of said timeframe, the bot saves the current price of all tickers it is monitoring.
-Each second, the bot will then pull the prices for each ticker and compares them to the starting price.
+Every few seconds, the bot will pull prices for each ticker and compares them to the starting price.
-The price change will be calculated using the current and the starting prace, resulting in a **percentage**.
+A price change (in **%**) will then get calculated in each loop.

 If this percentage is below a user-defined threshold, then the bot will attempt to buy the ticker.
 Once the timeframe ends, a new starting price gets set and the cycle repeats.